The Electric Soft Parade: 2012–2013

 Reuniting once again with the production team that made their debut, "Holes in the Wall", ESP spent much of 2012 in Wiltshire recording tracks for what would become their 4th LP, "IDIOTS".
 A single, "Brother, You Must Walk Your Path Alone", was made available in early March 2013, with the full-length album slated for release on 17 June.

 2014–present

 The band has toured sporadically since "IDIOTS", with occasional dates around the UK, and a May 2019 tour of France and Belgium.

 During 2018–19, the band was connected to Pledge Music, and was negatively affected by the fallout from the revelations of alleged fraud and the failure of the company to pay through the results of completed pledges.
 They are thought to have lost around £10,000.

 An album, Stages, was released on 8 January 2020 through the band's own label Chord Orchard.
 The first song made available from Stages, "Roles Reversed", was released freely via the band's YouTube.

+On 19 May 2023, the band revealed their latest album, titled 'Avenue Dot,' dedicated to Joanne Chapman and written in her house.
+The album was released through their label Chord Orchard's Bandcamp.
+Prior to the full album release, the band offered a sneak peek to the public with the release of the first song, 'A Temporary Star.'